ArrowganceStudios/Pacman-Reloaded/README.md

 ## Pacman-Reloaded ##

-Pacman Reloaded is a remake of original Pacman game, created with intention of overall improvement of xd-development game-programming skills.
+Pacman Reloaded is a remake of original Pacman game, created with intention of overall improvement of Arrowgance Studios (former xd-development) game-programming skills.

 __Language:__ C++
 __2D Graphic Engine:__ Allegro 5.0.10